zkoss/zk-mvvm-book/shadow_elements/ui_template_injection.md

 </template>
 ```
 Line 2: We pass a parameter by menuItems="@ref(vm.menuHierarchy)".
 Therefore, we can access the menu list in `<forEach>` by items="@load(menuItems)".
-In this simple case (just 2 choices), we can re-write it in a simpler way by creating 2 templates for nav and navitem repectively.
+In this simple case (just 2 choices), we can re-write it in a simpler way by creating 2 templates for nav and navitem respectively.

 ```xml
 <template name="menu">